 It’s very important to listen to both sides of a story especially when it comes to important topics like nature conservation.
 We are mostly fighting against our friends who destroy it and assume that they do it for their selfish benefits.

 I believe in conservation education and awareness as the key weapon towards saving our nature from extinction.
-But we tend to concentrate on the local communities and help them understand importance of them cutting out the harmful acts.
+But we tend to concentrate on the local communities and help them understand the importance of them cutting out the harmful acts.

 Who reaches out to the big fish in a good way rather than sentencing and harsh fines?
 Humans are engineered to be most of the time defensive and only make a true turn of thoughts and heart when the desire comes from their heart.
 If they understand the effects of their actions and the problems they cause, then they can easily change that.

 As I was catching up with one of my favorite wildlife talk shows, I was able to see it from the accused eye.
 According to the young man, they didn’t know that elephants were getting extinct and they thought that the task came from the elephant tooth.
 So no elephant has to die after the ivory is extracted plus they are made to understand that money made from ivory sale is used to help starving kids back in Africa.
 So basically, according to how they understood it, they are doing a noble job.

 As the interview started, I admit I was really angry and saw him as arrogant when he stated that they are not the bad guys since the hunting is done by the Africans and not them.
 But as he continued to explain their stand in the matter, my third eye was opened.
 There have been big steps achieved on curbing illegal hunting of our wildlife and communities are embracing conservation pretty well.

 What about that group of “the big guys” who are yet to understand their consequences and can embrace conservation?
-The world’s natural resources especially the flora and fauna are at risk of getting extinct and all precautions should be put to place.
+The world’s natural resources especially the flora and fauna are at risk of getting extinct and all precautions should be put in place.

 There’s also this other group of people, investors.
 Most of them don’t appreciate the value of nature, especially wildlife while working on their investments.
 They will rarely place wildlife value high while comparing it to some activities that may bring them cash.

 In such a scenario, maybe the investors have no idea of what horror they are causing to wildlife but are blinded by the frequent donations they make towards conservation.
 Am sorry to say this loud, but they are part of the bigger problem.